xySaad/ctf/Readme.md

-# A collection of writeups of CTFs I participated in
+# A collection of write-ups from CTFs I participated in.

 | CTF                                      | Organized by | Year | Link                                   | Team     | Rank | Division |
 | ---------------------------------------- | ------------ | ---- | -------------------------------------- | -------- | ---- | -------- |